pyne/pyne/.circleci/README.md

           argument used to save the container)

-`checkout_build`: checkout PyNE branch to be tested, build its and saves it usins the `save_container` command.
+`checkout_build`: checks out PyNE branch to be tested, builds it and saves it using the `save_container` command.

     - `arguments`:
         - `build` (string): used to identify a configuration